gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 The ssh agent protocol also provides the ability to create custom [key constraint extension](https://datatracker.ietf.org/doc/html/draft-miller-ssh-agent#section-4.2.6.3), which seemed like a promising option for adding Per-session MFA keys into the user's SSH agent.
 The idea would be that when the key is used for an ssh connection, it would prompt the user for MFA tap on demand.

 Unfortunately, in my testing this ended up not working as expected.
-The SSH agent will always be called first through it's `List` command, which looks at every key's public key together.
+The SSH agent will always be called first through its `List` command, which looks at every key's public key together.
 Each key is then check for public key authentication, and passing keys will continue on to an SSH handshake.
 Since Per-session MFA is currently enforced by public key (SSH certificate) rather than key signature, the initial public key from the `List` command would need to have an MFA verified certificate already.
 This means that *every* ssh connection would prompt for MFA, including non-Teleport connections.

 The utilization of key constraint extensions might still be promising in the future.
 For example, SSH's own fido keys use a similar key constraint extension approach.
 However, with our current Per-session MFA system, this approach and all of the workaround necessary to make it work would do more harm than good.